-The results are astounding, with the highest yields and crop production numbers in history coming over the last eight years.
-We're talking corn being stored in every nook and cranny available and even on the ground.
-In 2010, America's corn farmers produced a 12.4 billion bushel crop - the fourth year in a row with production exceeding 12 billion bushels.
-That's enough corn to fill bushel baskets that could circle the globe 127 times.
-The amount of corn produced per acre, known as the yield, was 153 bushels per acre, a 24-bushel increase from eight years ago.
+The results of their efforts are astounding, with the highest yields and production numbers in history coming over the last eight years.
+In 2011, America's corn farmers produced a 12.4 billion bushel crop.
+It was the fifth year in a row with production exceeding 12 billion bushels, an incredible figure considering production had never before reached such levels.
+The amount of corn produced per acre, known as the yield, was 147 bushels per acre, the ninth year in a row with yields averaging more than 140 bushels per acre, another unprecedented figure.